What is Erectile Dysfunction?

 - Serious or chronic conditions

-A more common cause for erectile dysfunction involves blood flow.
-Atherosclerosis is a common blood flow problem that involves the narrowing or clogging of arteries in the penis, preventing the necessary blood flow to the penis to produce an erection.
+Another more common cause for erectile dysfunction involves blood flow.
+Atherosclerosis is a common blood flow problem that involves the narrowing or clogging of arteries in the penis.
+This then prevents the necessary blood flow to the penis to produce an erection.

-If you’ve been diagnosed with Atherosclerosis, you may be more likely to experience ED.
-Be sure to consult with your doctor if you think you might be experiencing any erectile dysfunction symptoms.
+Consequently, if you’ve been diagnosed with Atherosclerosis, you may be more likely to experience ED.
+Therefore, be sure to consult with your doctor if you think you might be experiencing any erectile dysfunction symptoms.

 Common Treatment Options